syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/ColumnDragAndDrop.md

 ### cancel dropping when dragging over particular columns

-Dropping can be canceled over particular columns while dragging a column.Refer to the following code sample to cancel dropping over particular columns:
+Dropping when dragging of a particular column can be canceled using `QueryColumnDraggingReason` argument in the `QueryColumnDragging` event handler.

 {% tabs %}
 {% highlight c# %}